 But back to the evaluation tasks: this evaluation of the research results is not / can not / should not be the task of the institutions that fund the research.
 This corresponds to the state of the art of current research funding.
 Prof. Dr. Manfred Wagner, who for many years has conducted the assessment of projects of the Austrian Science Fund in cultural sciences and humanities, describes this objective as follows: "The biggest research funding institutions (such as the Austrian Science Fund) and best funding terms and conditions cannot guarantee a result.
 It is the goal of research to explore unknown terrain and to tell what was found there.
 Therefore there is no assessment or review of results, but only an evaluation of the formal processes."

 Ehalt is unable (or rather unwilling) to understand that his elaborate lecture is entirely beside the point.
 What the City of Vienna got for its money from the Mozartgemeinde was not actual Mozart research, or the "exploration of new terrain and information on what was found there".
-The grant simply resulted in a worthless paper, rife with ridiculous nonsense, which amounted to a shameless documentation of what you get, when you naively trust a student, who dishonestly claims to be able to decipher early 19th-century handwritten documents.
+The grant simply resulted in a worthless paper, rife with ridiculous nonsense, which amounted to a shameless documentation of what you get, when you naively trust a student who dishonestly claims to be able to decipher early nineteenth-century handwritten documents.

 The approach that you suggest would be counterproductive in terms of all applied evaluation criteria.
 Imagine for a moment that every review of a publication would jeopardize the funding granted to publish the document in question – Reviews, as you know, sometimes only arrive years after the publication, which is also applies for the particular publication that you criticized.
 According to your logic, every new review would demand a revision of the funding of projects and their publication.
 This makes sense in the legal system, where a lawsuit and the resulting verdict in a court of appeal leads to the presentation of new facts that are newly evaluated.
 In the field of science this would be, and is, as is easy to understand, counterproductive.
 An excellent research discussion – in a best case scenario – would be replaced by a dispute between legal representatives to justify or question the funding that lead to research results.
 What is important is the discussion about the research results, not the discussion about further research and the legitimacy of funding in the scientific community.